What are the symptoms of plantar fasciitis?

-Plantar fasciitis is most commonly described as a ‘heel spur’ or ‘heel pain’ and is characterised by pain in the morning, but this is not always the case.
+Plantar fasciitis is most commonly described as a ‘heel spur’ or ‘heel pain’ which often, but not always, occurs in the morning.

-The plantar fascia is a tendon that runs from the heel (calcaneus) to all toes (digits).
+The plantar fascia or Achilles tendon is a tendon that runs under the foot from the heel (calcaneus) to all five toes.

-Causes can include weight gain, tight calf muscles, pronation (rolling in), supination (rolling out).
+Causes include weight gain, tight calf muscles, pronation (rolling in of the foot) and supination (rolling out).
 An increase in frequency of exercise, poor footwear or age can also inflame the plantar fascia tendon.

 An ultrasound differentiates the thickness of the plantar fascia and can determine the presence of a fascial tear in which case it will need to be treated and offloaded with a moonboot.
 However an ultrasound is not always required.

-Strapping and/or orthotic therapy with or without heel raises by your podiatrist is highly recommended to correct the foot position and allow the plantar fascia to heal.
+Strapping, with or without heel raises, by your podiatrist is highly recommended to correct the foot position and allow the plantar fascia to heal.
 A qualified podiatrist will assess the right treatment for each individual case.

 Could it be something other than plantar fasciitis?